-Private Credit Market Fundamentals
+Private Credit Market Fundamentals Remain Positive

-- 1. Data is measured for approximately 10 years.
-Source for Private Equity, Real Assets (Real Estate and Infrastructure) is Preqin Pro.
-Period measured is 2013 vs. most recent Preqin data as of March 2024. - 2.
-Source: PitchBook Q1-24 LBO Report. - 3.
+- 2. Source: PitchBook Q3-24 LBO Report. - 3.
+Analysis includes U.S. Direct Lending portfolios as of September 30, 2024.
 Calculated as the weighted average of the sum of the margin, base rate and annualized upfront fee divided by total net leverage.
 Yield is an attribute of underlying investments and does not represent a return to investors.
-As of March 31, 2024.
-Analysis includes U.S. Direct Lending portfolios as of March 31, 2024.
-Includes capital deployed by ARCC, the Senior Secured Loan Program ("SSLP"), the Senior Direct Lending Program ("SDLP"), commingled funds (SDL I, SDL II, SDL II, PCS I, PCS II) and SMAs on the platform.
+Includes capital deployed by ARCC, the Senior Secured Loan Program ("SSLP"), the Senior Direct Lending Program ("SDLP"), commingled funds (SDL I, SDL III, PCS I, PCS II) and SMAs on the platform.
 Data only includes new investments.
 Calculated on Ares' U.S. direct lending platform investments as the average of the sum of the margin/spread, base rate and annualized upfront fee divided by average total net leverage per investment.
 Portfolio yields are representative of a gross portfolio at each data point in time and do not represent a return to investors.